MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ## Choose your work item types

 Determine which work item types your team can use to capture customer requirements and development work.
-If your project is based on the Agile process, we recommend using user stories, bugs, and features.
+If your project is based on the Agile process, we recommend that you use the User Story, Bug, and Feature work item types.

 If your project is based on another process, such as Basic, Scrum, or CMMI, you have the following choices.
 Each team determines how they want to track bugs.